 It involves two steps: Visually inspecting the appliance for any noticeable damage,

 And secondly, electrically testing it with a Portable Appliance Tester (PAT).
 Once tested and approved, a tag is attached with the following information:

-Keeping you and your workmates safe at work is a priority, so make sure you are aware of the employer’s requirements of testing and tagging in the workplace.
+Keeping you and your workmates safe at work is a priority, so make sure you are aware of the businesses testing and tagging requirements in the workplace.

-The HazardCo App site review resource has a list of electrical controls that should be in place to mitigate the risk of electrical hazards.
+The HazardCo App site review resource has a list of electrical controls that should be in place to minimise the risk of electrical hazards.